robgraeber/404-page/README.md

 # landing-page-404
-Simple express server that serves a 404 landing page
+Simple express server that serves a 404 landing page.

 To start: